RiCi12/ldap-laravel-provider/README.md

 # LdapLaravelProvider
 Lean and simple ldap provider for Laravel 5.1.
+Works only with Active Directory system.

 ### When is this package useful?
-When you need to authenticate your user against a ldap server, while maintaining a *users* table in your database.
+When you need to authenticate your user against a ldap server (Active Directory system), while maintaining a *users* table in your database.

 ### What is included?
 A provider and its service provider.